Other links:

 Abstract:

-Quantitative cognition enables organisms to compare different quantities or magnitudes of available choices to make decisions in various ecologically relevant tasks like foraging, predator evasion, and social and sexual aggregation.
-The low resolution of human brain imaging has limited our understanding of human quantitative cognition, and thus animal model systems are required to unravel the neural circuitry behind quantitative cognition.
-Zebrafish, a model system in which whole brain imaging is possible with single neuron resolution, is an apt model to study quantitative discrimination tasks and the underlying neural pathways.
-The first project in this thesis proposal looked at the ability of zebrafish to learn to associate visual symbols with numerosity to predict the quantity of food reward they would receive in a 2 alternative forced choice task.
-We propose to take this work forward by looking at the intersection between quantitative cognition and object recognition, based on object motion and form characteristics.
-We propose to do this both in terms of social choices as well as in predation and in predator avoidance tasks.
-Establishing these quantitative cognition paradigms in zebrafish larvae pave the way for understanding the neural circuitry underlying quantitative and numerical abilities.
+Quantitative cognition enables organisms to compare different quantities or magnitudes of available choices to make decisions in various ecologically relevant tasks like foraging, predator evasion, and social and sexual aggregations.
+The low resolution of human brain imaging has limited our understanding of human quantitative cognition and thus animal model systems are required to unravel the neural circuitry behind quantitative cognition.
+Zebrafish, a model system in which whole brain imaging with single neuron resolution, is an apt model to study quantitative discrimination tasks and the underlying neural pathways.
+The first project in my thesis looks at the ability of zebrafish to learn to associate visual symbols with the quantity of food reward they receive, where the visual symbols bear numerosity and predict food reward quantity.
+I take this work forward by looking at the intersection between quantitative cognition and object recognition, based on object motion and form characteristics.
+The next project is looking at the ability of zebrafish larvae to discriminate between two groups of social conspecifics using a social preference test.
+I am implementing biological motion (BM) stimuli, which stems from the phenomenon of recognizing animate objects based on their motion characteristics.
+BM stimuli is used to present the stimuli in quantitative cognition tasks in these projects.
+Subsequent parts of my thesis employs BM stimuli of prey and predators to investigate the quantitative discrimination abilities of zebrafish larvae in the context of hunting behavior and anti-predatory strategies respectively.
+Establishing these quantitative cognition paradigms in zebrafish larvae pave the way for understanding the neural circuitry behind them using calcium imaging in awake larvae while they perform these tasks.

 About Speaker: